-Figure 21-1: Services
+Figure 22-1: Services

-- 2. Select the application server and then click Submit.
-Use the table below as reference. - To select the application server using the configuration file: - Use the table below as reference.
+- Select the application server and then click Submit.
+Use the table below as reference. - > To select the application server using the configuration file: - Use the table below as reference.

-Table 21-1: General Supplementary Services Parameters
+Table 22-1: General Supplementary Services Parameters

-Parameter Description Type [voip/services/application_server_type] Defines the type of the application server to which the device is registered. • [Generic] Generic (default) • [Asterisk] Asterisk • [BSFT] BroadSoft • [Coral] Coral • [Metaswitch] Metaswitch • [FreeSWITCH] FreeSWITCH Note: Parameters unique to the selected application server become applicable in addition to this page's parameters.
+Parameter Description Type [voip/services/application_server_type] Defines the type of the application server to which the device is registered. • [Generic] Generic (default) • [Asterisk] Asterisk • [BSFT] BroadSoft • [Coral] Coral • [Metaswitch] Metaswitch • [FreeSWITCH] FreeSWITCH • [GENBAND] Kandy Business Solutions softswitch solution, provided by Ribbon Communications Note: Parameters unique to the selected application server become applicable in addition to this page's parameters.

+Parameter Description For more information about Ribbon Communications' KBS environment, see Ribbon Communications' Kandy Business Solutions Feature Description Guide.
 Presence [system/current_user_presence_status/enabled] Only displayed if the application server selected [FreeSWITCH] supports it.
 Enables the presence feature.
 The DND softkey on the phone is replaced by Status ; the phone shows and publishes the presence status.
 Feature Key Synchronization Only displayed if BSFT is selected.

-21.2 Configuring Call Waiting
+22.2 Configuring Call Waiting